[...] My answers are here. [...]

 Which Names?

-Usually somehow come up with a first name or surname.
-Usually I decide ethnicity first, which helps choose names.
+Somehow come up with a first name or surname.
+Usually I decide ethnicity first, which helps.
 I don’t check for meanings; I just choose whatever pops into my head.

 Which Authors Provide Inspiration?

-Found Kelley Armstrong’s Bitten in 2003 (I think), and took it from there - she’s still a favourite today.
-Mark Henry got me thinking about zombies when I heard he’d written a zombie novel.
-And Keri Arthur proves that Australian writers and characters (Victorians at that) can break into the American market.
-And thanks to all the authors who’ve written supernatural beings where I’ve thought that’s not how I’d do them
+Found Kelley Armstrong’s Bitten in 2003 (I think), and took it from there – she’s still a favourite today.
+Keri Arthur proves that Australian writers and characters (Victorians at that) can break into the American market.
+And thanks to all the authors who’ve written supernatural beings where I’ve thought that’s not how I’d do them For my futuristic I’ve been inspired by Mary E. Pearson, Michelle Maddox and Eve Kenin.

 Which Mood Music?